 Note: Include on your employee's Form W-2, the cost of group-term life insurance in excess of \$50,000 that you buy for an employee.
 Show only the amount that is includible in the employee's gross income.
 This amount is subject to Tier I, Tier I Medicare, and Tier II taxes.
-The employee must pay the Tier I, Tier I Medicare, and Tier II taxes for the coverage during which an employment relationship no longer exists.
-(See Pub.
-525, Taxable and Nontaxable Income, for details.)
+Former employees must pay the employee part of Tier I, Tier I Medicare, and Tier II taxes for coverage during which an employment relationship no longer exists.